Changing parking enforcement trends

 - Use of mobile technologies has meant that enforcement officers have more sophisticated mobile enforcement tools to be both more accurate and more efficient.

 These changes have been significant but many of these trends will continue to accelerate over the next 10 years.

 Many parking enforcement companies are now using technology-based services.
 The most popular rapidly increasing in the use of ANPR and CCTV to manage parking enforcement.
 ANPR cameras register when a vehicle enters or leaves the car park by reading the number plate against a timestamp.
 It connects the payment to the vehicle read.

 More and more car parks are switching from their existing parking enforcement systems.
 So instead of deciding on a period for parking and purchasing it at the start of their parking session, they pay for it at the end.

-Also, technology-based solutions will have an impact how they use foot patrols by enforcement companies.
+Also, technology-based solutions will have an impact on how they use foot patrols by enforcement companies.
 Although this is a gradual change, we are likely to see fewer parking operatives patrolling car parks in future.

 Many more parking enforcement processes are now being automated.
 With Wi-Fi & 4g technology, contraventions can be uploaded to an enforcement management system in seconds.
-Once there many of the processes can be automated – from the request for keeper names and addresses, to the issuing of PCN letters via hybrid mail service, the payment through online payment services, to appeals where the motorist wishes to dispute the charge notice.
+Once there many of the processes can be automated – from the request for keeper names and addresses to the issuing of PCN letters via hybrid mail service, the payment through online payment services, to appeals where the motorist wishes to dispute the charge notice.
 Finally, moving the case into litigation and debt collection services where the motorist doesn’t pay.